sqmk/huejay/README.md

 - `ddx` - Delayed changed: condition is satisfied when sensor delayed state changes to a different value
 - `stable` - Stable: condition is satisfied when sensor state is stable for condition's `value`
 - `not stable` - Not stable: condition is satisfied when sensor state is not stable for condition's `value`
+- `in` - In: Condition is satisfied when time is within start/end time
+- `not in` - Not in: Condition is satisfied when time is not within start/end time

 *Note: Huejay abstracts the raw operator values on creating conditions.*